alessandrocandolini/sainsbury_test/README.md

 Just for backup purposes, a copy of my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar has been committed as well to this repository.
 Do not use it.

 ## Short description ##

+This core functionalities of this app are:
+* load webpages
+* scrape information from those webpages

+Network requests are handle by the NetworkRequestExecutor class.
+The current implementation relies on the Jsoup met

 ## Who do I talk to? ##